 Two reports prepared by CRUA in 2022 suggest the economic importance of river recreation pursuits within the Bow River Basin far exceeds what had previously been thought.
 The report, The Bow River Fishery Economic Forecast forecasts growth from $26 million in 2016 to $39 million in 2024, a 50% increase in eight years.

-The second report, The Economic Importance of Water-Based Recreation in the Bow River Basin gives an analysis of non-motorized water-based outdoor recreation activities, which included canoe, kayaking, standup paddling, rafting, and casual river recreational activities.
+The second report, The Economics of the Bow River Water-based Recreation final Sept 2022 gives an analysis of non-motorized water-based outdoor recreation activities, which included canoe, kayaking, standup paddling, rafting, and casual river recreational activities.
 An estimated $76 million to the Bow River Basin economy.

 When the two reports are combined, outdoor recreation activities could contribute $115 million annually to the region’s economy.

 These reports also emphasize that an in-depth assessment of river recreation use is paramount to achieving much-needed financial resources to enhance infrastructure and develop strategies to protect a very valuable recreational resource and economic driver to the local business community.
 To achieve this, CRUA believes that the inclusion of the Bow River Basin recreation management objectives should be included in the Government of Alberta South Saskatchewan Regional Plan (SSRP).

 CRUA will continue to advocate for a Bow River Basin Recreation Management Plan at all levels government.